SC Preußen Münster: 2006–2011: Fourth and Fifth Division

+2011–present: 3.
+Liga and 2.
+Bundesliga

 They were finally promoted to 3.
 Liga after finishing as champions of the West Group of the Regionalliga in the 2010–11 season.
 The manager of that time was Marc Fascher.
 Preußen were defeated by another Bundesliga team in the German cup, VfL Wolfsburg (1–2).
 The first season 2011–12 in the third tier of German football after five years ended with a 12th place.
 In the following seasons the team finished significantly better and even had chances to get promoted again to 2.
 Bundesliga.
 In season 2012–13 they almost succeeded and ended in fourth place.
 In that season the team was also able to defeat the Bundesliga team Werder Bremen in the first round of the DFB-Pokal, 4–2 after extra time.
-In the second round the club lost against FC Augsburg.
+In the second round, the club lost against Augsburg.
 In season 2013–14 they ended in sixth place.
-Again the club managed to win against a team from a higher league in the DFB-Pokal, FC St. Pauli from 2.
+Again the club managed to win against a team from a higher league in the DFB-Pokal, St. Pauli from 2.
 Bundesliga.
 In the next round Preußen was defeated again by FC Augsburg.

-In the 2014–15 season, the club had a promising start, and was during winter even at the top of the league.
-Unfortunately the team was not able to keep up the good results and finished 8th.
-The season 2015–16 also started with good results, but again the team lost ground in the long turn and finished ninth.
+In the 2014–15 season, the club had a promising start, and was even at the top of the league during winter.
+Unfortunately, the team was not able to keep up the good results and finished 8th.
+The season 2015–16 also started with good results, but again the team lost ground in the long run and finished ninth.
 During the season the club switched managers, from Ralf Loose to Horst Steffen.
-The following season brought up big changes in the club administration.
-After changing the coach from Horst Steffen to the former SCP-player Benno Möhlmann several high ranking positions in the club were also manned with new personalities.
+The following season brought big changes in the club administration.
+After changing the coach from Horst Steffen to the former SCP-player Benno Möhlmann several high-ranking positions in the club were also manned with new personalities.
 To serve as chairman Preußen Münster could win over Christoph Strässer, a former politician of the German Bundestag.
-Among others, the board of directors now contains Walther Seinsch who is well known in German football for his work with then fourth tier club FC Augsburg.
+Among others, the board of directors now contains Walther Seinsch who is well known in German football for his work with then fourth tier club Augsburg.
 Furthermore, with Friedrich Lucas the club's board now has a fans' representative for the first time in the history of Preußen Münster.
 In April 2017, Malte Metzelder manned the position of director of football.
 He is also a former player of the Eagles.